larsgr/gene-id-mapping/README.md

 ```
 .
 ├── README.md              # Project overview and progress log
+├── environment.yml        # Conda env (gffcompare, gffread, agat, bedtools)
-├── docs/                  # Notes, tool reviews and experiment logs and other documentation
+├── docs/                  # Notes, tool reviews, experiments
+│   ├── AI-usage.md              # How AI assistants are used here
+│   ├── tool-survey.md           # Survey of candidate tools and selection notes
+│   ├── creating-toy-dataset.md  # Build steps for the HoxC A toy dataset
+│   └── experiments.md           # Running log of experiments and findings
-├── experiments/           # Scripts and results for exploratory testing (one directory per experiment)
+├── experiments/           # Scripts and results for exploratory testing (per-experiment dirs)
 ├── data/                  # Toy datasets and annotation files
-├── workflow/              # Pipeline (e.g., Snakemake or Nextflow) for production use
+└── workflow/              # Pipeline (e.g., Snakemake or Nextflow) for production use
-└── .gitignore             # Excludes large or temporary files from version control
 ```

 ---